How to Change Drive Letters in Windows 11

 Windows 11 automatically assigns available letters to connected internal or external hard drives.
 Letters from A through Z are used to identify and name storage devices attached to Windows.

-A and B have always been assigned to floppy disk drives by default.
+By default, a and B have been permanently assigned to floppy disk drives.
 However, you probably will never see a computer with a slot for a floppy disk.
 In this case, you can assign A or B to another storage device connected to your computer.

-Letter C is assigned to the system’s main drive, where the Windows operating system is installed.
-In a multi-drive computer, the letter D is assigned to the second hard drive or CD/DVD drive if a second drive isn’t available.
+Letter C is assigned to the System’s main drive, where the Windows operating system is installed.
+In a multi-drive computer, the letter D is transferred to the second hard drive or CD/DVD drive if a second drive isn’t available.

-Letters E, F, G, and so forth are assigned based on devices connected, with the first device being assigned the next unassigned letter in the alphabet.
+Letters E, F, G, and so forth are assigned based on devices connected, with the first device being assigned the following unassigned letter in the alphabet.

 If you’d like to name a drive other than what is automatically assigned, the steps below will show you how to do that.